EdwardoEkka/Topic-Modelling-LDA/README.md

 # YouTube Data Analysis with LDA Topic Modeling

-This script allows you to perform topic modeling on YouTube video titles and analyze trends in likes over time for each identified topic.
-Follow the steps below to test your YouTube data:
+This script enables you to conduct topic modeling on YouTube video titles and examine trends in likes over time for each identified topic.
+Follow the steps below to analyze your YouTube data:

 ## Step 1: Requirements

-Make sure you have the following installed:
+Ensure you have the following installed:

 - Python 3.x
 - Required Python packages: